Robert L. Hunter: Personal life and death

 In 1936, Hunter married Elizabeth "Betty" Bond Corey, with whom he had two sons (John and Robert II) and two daughters (Elizabeth and Margaret).
 The two had met on a blind date in 1934, and in 1947 purchased a house in the Kenwood neighborhood wehere they raised their children.
 In the 1960s, Elizabeth Hunter oversaw an investigation into allegations of vote fraud in the 1960 United States presidential election in Illinois that briefly threatened a possible challenge to certification of John F. Kennedy's critical win in the state.

-Hunter was widowed by the death Elizabeth in 1973.
-He married a second wife, Laura, who had been his divorce court secretary.
+Hunter was widowed in 1973.
+He married secondly, to Laura, who had been his divorce court secretary.
 He sold his Kenwood House after remarrying, and moved to a 42nd-floor condominium in the Gold Coast neighborhood.

 Hunter owned farms in both Wisconsin and Illinois.
 He owned a prize-winning bull named "Ravenglen Genuis Triune" (born in 1955).
 It won All American Honors, and was later sold to Japan when that country was seeking to improve the quality of its own cattle through crossbreeding with imported cattle.

-Hunter died on July 28, 1997 at his residence in the Near North Side of Chicago.
+Hunter died on July 28, 1997 at his residence in the Near North Side of Chicago, aged 98.